Code-Institute-Submissions/green_bee_crafts/README.md

 ![colour palette](wireframes/GreenBeeColours.png)
 After discussion with the business owner we decided upon a colour scheme combining natural colours and soft pastels to compliment her current branding.

-006D77 will be used as the main backgroung colour FFDDD2 will be used as on overlay on products and bag pages
+#006D77 will be used as the main background colour
+#FFDDD2 will be used as on overlay on products and bag pages
+#83C5BE will be used for the buttons
+#EDF6F9 will be used for button text and borders